-The Ruth Ellis Center (REC) is named in honor of the life and work of Ruth Ellis, a respected and loved member of the Detroit LGBTQ community.
-Ruth, who died in 2000, was and remains respected and loved for her longevity and endurance as one of Detroit’s oldest and proudest African-American lesbians, and for her many years of service to all people in need.
-During the 1930s and 1940s, Ms. Ellis provided shelter, physical support and spiritual affirmation to those whose race, sexual orientation or both set them apart from the dominant culture.
+Ruth Ellis Center (REC) is named in honor of the life and work of Ruth Ellis, who was respected and loved for her longevity and endurance as one of Detroit’s oldest and proudest African-American lesbians and for her many years of service to all people in need.
+Ruth was born in 1899 and came out as a lesbian in 1915.
+Beginning in the 1930s, Ruth provided shelter, physical support and spiritual affirmation to those whose race, sexual orientation or both set them apart from the dominant culture.
+Ruth lived to the age of 101, seeing the Center come to being prior to her passing in 2000.
 The work we continue to do at the Ruth Ellis Center is built upon her model of responsibility to oneself and one’s community.
-We apply this model to the work we do for teens and young adults in our community.

 Updates and Donors' Comments